 There are three game modes: practice, ranked and event.
 If the first two are fairly obvious, you must spend two words for the event mode.
 By paying one or ten event tickets, obtainable from cash desks or missions, it is possible to enter a game where we are given the opportunity to choose a Warlord from the four available.
 Once chosen, we are given a preconstructed deck with which we must try to match as many victories as possible.
 Every two wins, up to a maximum of twelve consecutive, we get an upgrade in the cash box we open at the end of the event, which ends when we reach the three defeats or the twelve victories in a row.

-Horus Heresy's economy is enough "F2P Friendly", with mixed rewards of cards and coins, the latter useful for buying new cases.
-The boxes have a content of four common cards and a rare one, with the probability of finding an epic equal to 20%, while for the legendary this value should be on the 5%.
-Also on Horus Heresy there is a "Pity timer" of thirty cases, beyond which the legendary is insured.
-It is also possible to buy single cards with the other currency of the game, the gems, with costs that are also very reminiscent of Hearthstone (20, 100, 400, 1600).
-It is also available to players to subscribe to a VIP subscription which provides a weekly bonus on daily cash and on Event points at the cost of 5.
+Horus Heresy's economy is enough "F2P Friendly", with mixed rewards of cards and coins, the latter useful for buying new crates.
+The crates have a content of four common cards and one rare, with the probability of finding an epic equal to 20%, while for the legendaries this value should be around 5%.
+Also on Horus Heresy there is a "Pity timer" of thirty boxes, beyond which the legendary is insured.
+It is also possible to buy single cards with the other currency of the game, gems, with costs that are very reminiscent of Hearthstone (20, 100, 400, 1600).
+It is also available to players to subscribe to a VIP subscription which provides bonuses on the daily boxes and on Event points at a cost of 5 euros per week.

 From a technical point of view, Horus Heresy shows so many limits, especially in terms of graphics, where the cards do not stand out for their beauty and clean design.
 On the other hand, we must point out the fact that each Warlord is dubbed and use typical phrases taken from the Roman world of Warhammer 40k, a nice bonus for fans.
 Unfortunately the background soundtrack is very repetitive, a defect that led me to disable it within ten minutes.
 The game is also completely translated into Italian, so it is easily accessible even by those who do not perfectly chew English.